 - Applicants must submit records verifying that they meet the specific admission requirements listed in the "notes regarding admissions."

 Admission decisions are made on official documents.
 Applicants should request that official transcripts be sent directly to the NMU Admissions Office (1401 Presque Isle Ave., Marquette, MI 49855) from each high school and college/university/trade school attended.
 Students who have earned a GED must have an official score report sent to NMU from the testing center.

-Electronic transcripts via Parchment/Docufide and escrip-safe and other secure transcript providers are considered official and may be submitted directly to the NMU admissions office via the Web.
-Please check with your high school guidance office, or college records office, to determine if your school participates with either of these service providers.
+Electronic transcripts via Parchment/Docufide and escrip-safe and other secure transcript providers are considered official and may be submitted electronically directly to the NMU Admissions Office through those systems.
+Please check with your high school guidance office, or college records office, to determine if your school participates with any of these service providers.